AntonFagerberg/rackla/README.md

 Returns a new `Rackla` type, where each encapsulated item is the result of invoking `fun` on each corresponding encapsulated item.

-Takes a `Rackla` type, applies the specified function to each of the elements encapsulated in it and returns a new `Rackla` type with the results.

 Example:
 ```elixir
 Rackla.just_list([1,2,3]) |> Rackla.map(fn(x) -> x * 2 end) |> Rackla.collect